am-msba/Amazon_ASW_Predictor/README.md

 ## Background
-This project is an end-to-end data pipeline built during my **Business Analytics (MSBA) program**.
-The goal was simple: use cloud infrastructure to predict if a company is headed toward bankruptcy based on its financial health.
+This project is an end-to-end data pipeline built using Amazon's AWS cloud capabilities.
+The goal was to use the cloud infrastructure to predict if a company is headed toward bankruptcy based on its financial health from given raw data.

 <p align="center">
   <img src="assets/Data_Architecture.png" width="500" alt="Data Architecture">